erspearson/xap-net-address/README.md

 A consumer of xap-framework may not require the xAP network addresses to be determined dynamically and may prefer to avoid these dependencies in their work by providing the addresses via other means (e.g., .ini files).

+## TypeScript
+The TypeScript source is in the `src` directory on the GitHub respository.

+The compiled JavaScript and TypeScript definitions are in the `lib` directory on NPM.

+To build from source:
+* Clone the Git repository
+* `npm install` to download dependencies
+* `tsc` to compile the source.

+To run the test example:
+* `cd test`
+* `tsc` to compile
+* `node test.js` to run.